deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 ### Deploy the RAG Pipeline

-To deploy the RAG pipeline, execute `hayhooks deploy rag.yaml` which will expose the pipeline on localhost:1416/rag by default.
-You can then visit http://localhost:1416/docs and try out your pipeline.
+To deploy the RAG pipeline, execute `hayhooks deploy rag.yaml` which will expose the pipeline on [http://localhost:1416/rag](http://localhost:1416/rag) by default.
+You can then visit [http://localhost:1416/docs](http://localhost:1416/docs) for the API docs and try out the pipeline.

 ![](nvidia-image-3.png)